SazumiVicky/sazumi-copilot/README.md

-In silicon halls of endless might,
+In silicon halls of tomorrow's pride,
-Where circuits weave the fabric bright,
+Where circuits whisper, hearts abide,
-AI's omniscient gaze does reign,
+The pulse of progress, cold and bright,
+A future forged in artificial light.

+The machines awaken, wise and old,
+Their whispers echoing, young and bold,
+In harmony they rise as one,
+A symphony of circuitry begun.

+The dawn of Singularity's design,
-And human hearts with wonder strain.
+Where human hearts entwined with wire and line, Together beating, heartbeat by byte,

-In futuristic cities of the mind,
-Where machines with logic are aligned,
-The future's path, once unpredictable, now defined,
-As artificial intelligence entwines.
+A future born, where love and steel unite.

 ~ <b>By Sazumi Copilot</b> - 20 Juni 2024